Supporting Local Arts

 Cook City Suites loves the arts.
 We feel strongly about supporting the Philadelphia art community.
 Many of us are artists ourselves and have artists in our families.
 We are proud to promote Philadelphia artists through our luxury suites.

-Every Cook City Suites apartment features work by a local Philadelphia artist.
+Many Cook City Suites apartments feature work by a local Philadelphia artist.
 We work with each artist to curate the space with their work.
 We find that original art warms up our suites and gives them the personal touch that makes an apartment feel more like home than a hotel.

 We also have science on our side – several studies show that original artwork reduces stress and can even promote physical healing!

 We provide a bio and contact information for each artist so that you can learn more about the inspiration that went into each piece.
 If you find that a piece speaks to you, we encourage you to reach out directly to the artist for purchase.
 They will receive 100% of the proceeds for their work.

 We are proud to introduce the Cook City Suites team of artists that have graced us with their work:

 My painting celebrates my childhood memories and visions, as I grew up on my grandfather’s apple farm in New Hampshire.
 My paint, mind, and body continue to explore this landscape: hearing the rushing of birch leaves, warmed by the sun’s dappling on the forest floor, or being refreshed by rain as it slips off the maple trees above.

 I am barefoot in my studio or dance to the breeze outdoors, as I listen to my intuitive selection of color.
 I apply paint mostly with pieces of wood or my hands so I can remain free to move with spontaneous abandon as I, once again, can come home.